-- b.
-Would your project affect the potential use of solar energy by adjacent properties?
-If so, generally describe. - c.
-What kinds of energy conservation features are included in the plans of this proposal?
-List other proposed measures to reduce or control energy impacts, if any:
+2. Would your project affect the potential use of solar energy by adjacent properties?
+If so, generally describe.

+3. What kinds of energy conservation features are included in the plans of this proposal?
+List other proposed measures to reduce or control energy impacts, if any.
-7. Environmental Health [help]

-- a.
-Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe. - 1) Describe any known or possible contamination at the site from present or past uses. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - 4) Describe special emergency services that might be required. - 5) Proposed measures to reduce or control environmental health hazards, if any:
+7. Environmental Health Find help with answering environmental health questions a.
+Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
+If so, describe.

+1. Describe any known or possible contamination at the site from present or past uses.

+2. Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

+3. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

+4. Describe special emergency services that might be required.

+5. Proposed measures to reduce or control environmental health hazards, if any.